smattes/concept-docs/docs/variables.md

 Adding the `DNS_ENTRY` variable to your top level `config.yaml` file that is under your control allows you to override all of the `DNS_ENTRY` values below you.
 This is global though, meaning that it will change **both** the stack-scheduler value as well as the stack-webserver value and anything below them.

 What will happen here is both stacks will get the same variable, which is not good in this case.
-Assuming this variable is used to manage DNS, it means that the dns records will stomp on eachother and one will end up not having an entry.
+Assuming this variable is used to manage DNS, it means that the dns records will stomp on each other and one will end up not having an entry.

 We can't have that.
 The answer is `overrides`.

-When you add an overrides property to a config.yaml file in the <stack>::<name> format, it modifys the variable(s) it calls out, and only that variable.
-What's more, it modifys the variable **starting in the stack** and everything from that stack down.
+When you add an overrides property to a config.yaml file in the <stack>::<name> format, it modifies the variable(s) it calls out, and only that variable.
+What's more, it modifies the variable **starting in the stack** and everything from that stack down.
 If the <stack>:: is left out, it will modify the variable in all stacks.
 Once again, an example make this easier to understand.
 Lets use the same structure we have set up.
 ```
 my-stack/
 ├── config.yaml      | empty file